flipacholas/Architecture-of-consoles/articles/nintendo-ds.Rmd.md

 Now, here's the challenging bit: unlike the old GamePak, **DS cards are not memory-mapped**, they use multiple **serial interfaces** to communicate.
 So, for either CPU to read the card's content, this must be copied to RAM first.

-In the case of the card's ROM chip, The CPU must send blocks of 64-bit commands, referencing 32-bit addresses, to the DS card.
+In the case of the card's ROM chip, the CPU must send blocks of 64-bit commands, referencing 32-bit addresses, to the DS card.
 Afterwards, the data can be retrieved either by pulling from a 32-bit register or through DMA.
 The data bus is 4 bits wide and, depending on the type of ROM fitted, it can reach speeds of up to **6.7 MB/s** [@io-card_ports].

 Alongside the DS card ROM, there is typically a 'backup' chip used for storing save data.
-These chips are instead accessed using an **Serial Peripheral Interface** (SPI) bus [@io-backup].
+These chips are instead accessed using a **Serial Peripheral Interface** (SPI) bus [@io-backup].
 In there, we may find:

 - **EEPROM** or **flash memory**: As [Game Paks previously included](game-boy-advance#cartridge-ram-space).
 - **Ferroelectric RAM (FRAM)**: Behaves like Static RAM (SRAM) but doesn't require a battery.